-The Honorable Devon Troy Mayor, City of West Linn West Linn, Kansas

-RE: Project No. 91-PF-001; Eden Park Community Service Center; Property on Gus Young Avenue (Lot 8, Square 6, Palmer Extension)

-Dear Mayor Troy:

-This letter will serve to verify we were fully informed and advised of our rights provided to us by the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, as stated in the URA brochure.
-We fully understand we are not required to sell this property for less than its appraised fair market value.

-We wish to inform the City we are willing to accept \$ as full compensation for the property described above.
-The difference between the amount of compensation we are receiving and that of the appraised value of \$ is considered by us to be a donation to the City because of the benefits to be derived as a result of this project.
+(Date) Mayor, C orable Devon Troy City of West Linn on, Kansas roject No. 91-PF-001; Eden Park Community Service Center; roperty on Gus Young Avenue (Lot 8, Square 6, Palmer Extension) Dear May yor Troy: by the U amended, for less the s letter will serve to verify we were fully informed and advised of our rights provided to us Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as a stated in the URA brochure.
+We fully understand we are not required to sell this property han its appraised fair market value. wish to inform the City we are willing to accept \$ as full compensation for the that of the described above.
+The difference between the amount of compensation we are receiving and e appraised value of \$ is considered by us to be a donation to the City because nefits to be derived as a result of this project.
+(Property Owner) Original: City (CDBG Acquisition file)

-(Property Owner)

-Original: City (CDBG Acquisition file) Copy: Property Owner
+Copy: Property Owner